siddiswar/myrepo/technical-exercise/readme.txt

 		log4j.xml is found in conf folder
 		logs are written in logs\application.log
-		Currently log4j is configured to overwrite log file everytime In case "No appenders could be found for logger" is written in console, explicitly add conf folder to classpath
+		Currently log4j is configured to overwrite log file everytime

 	Comments:
 		Tried to provide comments wherever needed